By Terry Nguyen

 There are a vast array of podcast genres, spanning from investigative stories to comedy interview shows to daily recaps of political news.
-Podcasts also range from short and sweet 15-to-20 minute shows to hour-long discussions.
+Podcasts also range from short and sweet 15 to 20 minute shows to hour-long discussions that leave audiences enlightened after they listen.
 The podcast world is a broad one, with specific niches for content that suits the listener’s hobbies, interests, and even political perspectives; they’re like television shows, but without the visual elements.

-One of the most popular formats is the interview, which is scripted into a casual, but not-too-casual chat between a host and a guest.
+One of the most popular formats is the interview, which is scripted into a casual, but not-too-casual chat between a host and a special guest.
 Some podcasts interview an expert or two who shed more light on a specific topic of interest, or the guest could be an individual with a fascinating life story or experience that is relevant to the show.
 The host is usually responsible for guiding the conversation, asking the guest specific questions to lead the podcast in a certain direction.
 The interview format is the simplest, easiest podcast style to create for a show, and it simultaneously gives listeners a diverse array of opinions and speakers per episode.
-WTF with Marc Maron is a great example of this format; Maron intertwines humor and authenticity into every episode, and has been commanding big-name guests.
+WTF with Marc Marion is a great example of this format; Marion cleverly intertwines his humor into every episode, while giving listeners a fresh perspective through invited guests.

 Every podcast is unique, but there are styles that are repeatedly emulate to ensure that listeners receive the information in an engaging, understandable manner.
 Above are only a handful of the most popular and successful podcast formats.
 There are hundreds of other variants, each adapted by a specific podcast to suit its audience and niche.
 The podcast format does not exist to constrain creativity; instead, it serves a useful purpose to engage and inform audiences.